Event Sponsors & Partners

 - Team with Best use of external data wins $300

 Please don't hesitate to contact us with any questions.
-Simply email IQTM@emory.edu and we will answer you as soon as possible.
+Simply email IQTM@emory.edu and we will answer your questions as soon as possible.